Skip to content

 As per section 117 of the Road Transport Act, it is an offence to drive a motor vehicle furiously, recklessly or at a speed or in manner dangerous to the public.
 The offence of driving in a manner dangerous, does not just include speeding, but also driving in a way which causes a real or potential danger to the public.
 This will apply even if you have not injured or killed anyone.

-In considering whether the offence of driving in a manner dangerous under this section has been committed, the Court is to take into account several factors, include
+In considering whether the offence of driving in a manner dangerous under this section has been committed, the Court is to take into account several factors, including:

 • The nature, condition and use of the road on which the offence is alleged to have been committed, and